Skip to main content

 Creating RPG hack & slash controller combat system in Unity | Game development journey

 It was that time when I discovered this short video.
-I'm always turn on every time I watch these kind of gameplay.
 I immediately decided to make one with Unity, and I did, I spent about a month and an half, but the results was crappy and unfinished.

 This is how the whole project works by the way